-The proposed certificate will expand the pathway for students to a wide range of associate and transfer degree opportunities.
+The proposed certificate will enhance collaboration with industry leaders such as AWS and Azure, and expand the pathway for students to a wide range of transfer degree opportunities.
 In particular, this new program strongly supports the college's strategic goals of progress and completion.